 Jane Austen remains one of the most influential and greatest writers of all time, but not for the reason that people might suspect.

 However, Jane Austen wrote her works in a certain way to get past the English censorship office which was controlled by the English landholding elite.
-This English landholding elite were hyper critical of their power structure within society, including the power dynamic within marriage.
+This English landholding elite were hyper-critical of their power structure within society, including the power dynamic within marriage.

 Jane Austen’s work is a satire upon the lifestyles of the English Landholding elite families that lived in the London countryside.
 All of Jane Austen’s work highlights how Women would hold no power within society and were forced to marry against their will suitors so that they could be provided for.

 Austen’s work presents a witty satire of the elite of English societies.
-During a time where the English were preaching that they were egalitarian and proper in Austen’s eyes they were still barbaric in wedlock.
+During a time when the English were preaching that they were egalitarian and proper in Austen’s eyes they were still barbaric in wedlock.

 As a result of Jane Austen’s works the 19th century saw a radical transformation in the rights of Women across the western world.
 As such she remains one of the most influential and greatest writers of all time and firmly lands on this list.